 While it’s great to have a lot of options when shopping for kids eyewear, sometimes it can be a tad overwhelming.
 To help you hone in on what’s important, we’ve called out a few things to keep in mind while you shop.

-While the impact-resistant Thin & Light polycarbonate lens is usually recommended for all kids’ glasses, the Ultra Thin & Light hi-index lens should also be considered for stronger prescriptions.
-For an all-in-one, indoor/outdoor package, the light-adaptive Transitions® Signature® lens is the perfect choice.
+While the impact-resistant polycarbonate lens is usually recommended for all kids’ glasses, the hi-index lens should also be considered for stronger prescriptions.
+Blue light lenses are a great lens enhancement option for children that spend a lot of time outside or looking at screens.

 It is extremely important to protect eyes from ultraviolet rays (UV), especially for young children.
 Prescriptions can be added to all of our kids sunglasses so that your child’s vision is corrected while also being protected from the sun.
 For an all-in-one, indoor/outdoor package, the light-adaptive Transitions™ Signature® lens is a perfect choice.

 Your child will probably lose or break a pair of glasses sooner or later.
 It is best to have a backup pair so that they are not left without glasses while you wait to get another pair.
 If the glasses are broken or lost within a year, our 365-day kid proof warranty allows for free replacements with no questions asked.